-While many Americans can recite this nursery rhyme, most would be hard-pressed to list a single home-kitchen use for whey, a byproduct of cheese-making and a main ingredient in many commercial protein powders and bars.
-Some athletes consume whey protein in a bid to build muscle mass and improve their performance.
+While many Americans can recite the story of Little Miss Muffet eating her curds and whey, most would be hard-pressed to list a single home-kitchen use for whey, a byproduct of cheese-making and a main ingredient in commercial protein powders and bars.

 Much of the whey resulting from commercial production of cheese and other dairy products such as yogurt ends up as animal feed or going down the drain.
 But creative chefs have been finding new uses for the nutrient-packed, flavorful liquid.